Fewer journalists murdered, but far more behind bars in 2021 | DW | 16.12.2021

 The report states that this "exceptional surge in arbitrary detention is mostly attributable to three countries whose governments are indifferent to their citizens' yearning for democracy.
 The magnitude of these figures is also indicative of an increasingly relentless crackdown on independent media."

-Katja Gloger says: "The surge in numbers is also a result of new geopolitical power relations in which these regimes are getting too little pushback and comeback from the world's democracies."
+Katja Gloger says: "The surge in numbers is also a result of new geopolitical power relations in which these regimes are getting too little pushback from the world's democracies."

 One example: Disputed Belarusian leader Alexander Lukashenko is managing to suppress anti-regime protests and cling on to power only with brute force.
 But Russian President Vladimir Putin is supporting the autocrat — and international sanctions aren't having the desired effect.